 Each fall, a group of volunteer parents spend an evening calling other Lowell parents to encourage them to make a gift to the Annual Fund.
 Class captains strive to achieve 100% participation in their classes.
 While it involves only one evening, the Phonathon has proven to be a great way to raise funds and meet other parents in the Lowell Community.

 The gap is the difference between tuition and the actual cost of educating each child.
 The Annual Fund is our most important source of non-tuition funds and contributes approximately 5% of the budget each year to help make up the difference.
 Income from Summer Camp, other auxiliary activities, facility rentals, transfers from the endowment, and investment income also help fill the gap.

 Contributions to the Annual Fund pay expenses in this year's operating budget.
 In contrast, capital campaigns raise funds for longer-term goals relating to special programs, building projects, or the endowment.
 Gifts to capital and endowment campaigns are typically larger than those to the Annual Fund and are often pledged over a three- to five-year period.
 A major gift is a tax-deductible investment in the future of the school, typically $25,000 or more, often for an item already on the school's wish list.

-Not this year.
 Our most recent capital campaign—Building on Success—helped renovate and expand Parkside Building.
 Completed in 2014, it enabled us to enrich our program for all students as well as provide our Middle School students with an inspiring, leading-edge learning environment.